Enrique1987/databricks/01_01_Data_Enginner_Associate/Exam-Preparation-Certified-Data-Engineer.md

 #### Which of the following lists the four key functional areas of data governance?
 Select one response.

-&nbsp;&nbsp;&nbsp;&nbsp;Data history, data access control, data integrity, data validation &nbsp;&nbsp;&nbsp;&nbsp;Data optimization, data access audit, data analysis, data discovery &nbsp;&nbsp;&nbsp;&nbsp;Data integrity, data optimization, data lineage, data science &nbsp;&nbsp;&nbsp;&nbsp;Data science, data integrity, data lineage, data versioning &nbsp;&nbsp;&nbsp;&nbsp;**Data access control, data access audit, data lineage, data discovery**
+&nbsp;&nbsp;&nbsp;&nbsp;Data history, data access control, data integrity, data validation
+&nbsp;&nbsp;&nbsp;&nbsp;Data optimization, data access audit, data analysis, data discovery
+&nbsp;&nbsp;&nbsp;&nbsp;Data integrity, data optimization, data lineage, data science
+&nbsp;&nbsp;&nbsp;&nbsp;Data science, data integrity, data lineage, data versioning
+&nbsp;&nbsp;&nbsp;&nbsp;**Data access control, data access audit, data lineage, data discovery**

 #### Which of the following statements correctly identifies the benefits of using a managed table over an external table?
-Select two responses.
+Select two responses.CHECK

 &nbsp;&nbsp;&nbsp;&nbsp;Additional storage credentials are not needed to manage access to the underlying cloud storage for a managed table.
 &nbsp;&nbsp;&nbsp;&nbsp;Unity Catalog supports managed tables, but does not support external tables.
 &nbsp;&nbsp;&nbsp;&nbsp;External tables support multiple formats, while managed tables only support Delta format.
 &nbsp;&nbsp;&nbsp;&nbsp;When managed tables are dropped, the underlying data and metadata are dropped as well.
 &nbsp;&nbsp;&nbsp;&nbsp;Managed tables support multiple formats, while external tables only support external formats.

 #### In which of the following locations are the metadata related to metastore-managed data objects (like a table’s columns and data types) stored?
 Select one response.